 AVIONICS ELECTRONICS TECHNICIAN THIRD CLASS JOHN FRANCIS LYONS JR.; U.S. NAVY

-September 30, 1928 (New York, NY) – February 26, 1952; 23 years old
+DOB/DOD: September 30, 1928 (New York, NY) – February 26, 1952; 23 years old

-Unmarried
+MARITAL STATUS: Unmarried

-Last local address: 13 Harrison Avenue, New Canaan, CT
+LOCAL ADDRESS: 13 Harrison Avenue, New Canaan, CT

 Korean War Project Key No: 35197

-Unit: Air Antisubmarine Squadron 25, USS Bataan (CVL-29)
+UNIT: Air Antisubmarine Squadron 25, USS Bataan (CVL-29)

-Born to John F. (1888-1972) and Annie Quinn Lyons (1889-1976), both born in Ireland.
-One brother James (1923-1955); three sisters Annie (1925-2005), Catherine (1927-1946), and Marie (1932-2012).
+FAMILY: Born to John F. (1888-1972) and Annie Quinn Lyons (1889-1976), both born in Ireland.
+One brother James (1923-1955).
+Three sisters Annie (1925-2005), Catherine (1927-1946), and Marie (1932-2012).

-He died of “other causes” in “non-hostile” action on February 26, 1952, USS Bataan, Air Antisubmarine Squadron.
+OTHER: He died of “other causes” in “non-hostile” action on February 26, 1952, on USS Bataan, Air Antisubmarine Squadron.
 It was a training accident aboard a plane piloted by Ensign George Carl Klieser, 23, of San Francisco, who was also killed in the accident.

 From the Cruise Book of the USS Bataan, 1952, page 18: “On the evening of the 26th, Bataan felt her first pain of a new operation.
 An AF circled sickeningly and lost altitude.
 It fell into the sea, carrying with it a pilot and two crewmen.
 The pilot sank with the plane.
-One crewman was injured seriously and he died in the water.
+One crewman was injured seriously, and he died in the water.
 There was some consolation for Bataan in the fact that one of the crewmen was rescued.”

 From the USS Bataan cruise book